 Some of these attacks are so vicious they take up a lot of bandwidth, hitting hundreds of non-existence pages in a matter of seconds.
 Obviously hoping to find one that is a back door entry to log in and get vital information from the rest of the server.

 Some back doors they are searching for allow them to plant executable code to search for things like customer records.
-In my case, I don't have any scripts online that would allow access to my data.
-But the hackers don't know that and they are actually just using bots to scan every computer in the world, or in a selected country.
-Anyway, I keep my customer records off line.
-No connection to the Internet in any way whatsoever.
-And credit card info is not kept at all.
+I don't have any scripts online that would allow access to my data, but the hackers don't know that.
+They are just using bots to scan every computer in the world, or in a selected country.
+Anyway, I keep my customer records off line with no connection to the Internet in any way whatsoever.
+Besides that, credit card info is not kept at all.

-The hackers are doing this across the web and eventually they find a computer server where they can get in and sometimes they actually find something useful.
+The hackers are doing this across the web.
+Eventually they find a computer server where they can get in, and sometimes they actually find something useful.

 Allowing Access To Data Without Knowing It